Lemon poppy seed pound cake with a rich, buttery crumb and a bright lemon flavor, baked in a loaf pan and finished with a simple lemon glaze.

 Description

-Easy recipe for lemon poppy seed pound cake, very soft and moist (for a 10 inch / 25 cm loaf pan 10 - 12 slices)
+Easy recipe for lemon poppy seed pound cake, very soft and moist, with a rich buttery crumb and bright lemon flavor (for a 10-inch / 25 cm loaf pan, about 10–12 slices).

 Ingredients